stefreak/syselevenstack-documentation/english/docs/tutorials/04-coreos.md

 `$ openstack server list` prints a list of all instances, as well as the corresponding IP addresses.

-Every CoreOS instance runs a docker container launching an NGINX based webserver, listening on port 80.
+Every CoreOS instance runs a docker container launching an NGINX based web server, listening on port 80.
 You can check that using the following command:

 `curl <ip-address>`